wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 *   Customize your contact form welcome message
 *   Add a picture and a welcome note to your contact form
 *   Add your name and title to your contact form
+*   customize your contact form colors and theme.
 *   **New!** Add watermarks to selected fields on your contact form.
+*   **New!** Set the order of your contact form fields.
 *   Customize your contact from thank you message
 *   Preview your contact form before adding it to your website.
+*   Set your contact form layout - make contact form labels above the fields or in line with the contact form fields.
 *   Easy to use dashboard to create and design your contact form.
 *   Design and content changes to your contact form are simple, and no re-installation is required.
-*   Send contact form submissions to more than one email.
+*   Send contact form submissions to as many emails as you want.
-*   Track contact form messages history, and know when leads read your response to their contact form
+*   Track contact form messages history, and know when leads read your response to their contact form.
 *   Get filled contact forms directly to your email.
 *   clients fill your contact form without leaving your website.
+*   **New!** clients  can fill your contact form directly from Facebook
 *   Send clients email notification when the contact form was sent to you.
 *   Select a horizontal contact form or a vertical contact form.
 *   Link your contact form to your profile page (vCita profile page, a custome page or don't show a full profile in your contact form at all)
 *   Get stats of your contact form views
+*   Send your wed developer a request to add vCita contact form to your webite with a direct link to edit your contact form.
 *   All contact form submissions saved and displayed in admin panel as well as emailed to you
+*   Add your contact form a "Set A meeting" Buttons.
 *   Share your contact form on social networks, and invite potential clients to contact you.
-*   Use your contact form in several places, and track the forms performance in every website.
+*   Use your contact form in several websites, and track the forms performance in every website.

 <BR>